Meet Love Island 2020 contestant Leanne Amaning – the “unpredictable” Islander who competed in Miss Ghana UK

-Winter Love Island 2020 is about to get began, with contestants jetting out to South Africa to seek out their good associate.
+It’s lastly right here!
+Love Island is again with its model new winter providing, seeing contestants jetting out to the brand new villa in South Africa to seek out their good associate.

 In 2016, she competed for the title of Miss Ghana UK as she has heritage with the nation’s Ashanti tribe.